 As the interior designer and architect, Wolfgang assumed the role of crafting Kraftwerk’s increasingly elaborate stage sets, including the mother ship style Computer World design.

-“We had all that cases from aluminum and steel, and everything was shining and brilliantly made.
+“We had all that cases from aluminium and steel, and everything was shining and brilliantly made.
 But then in Bombay the rain came through the roof and splashed on our instruments,” he says.

 Wolfgang laughs when he recalls another daft stage disaster the first time Kraftwerk were in Liverpool, and the pilgrimage to the home of the Beatles had a technical hitch.

 “That was the end of 1975 after our first US tour,” he says.
 “We had already recorded Radio-Activity and that starts with with the ‘Boom boom tschak, boom boom tschak’ beat.
 We had planned not to start with my electronic drum kit but with a drum cage that we built specially for that tour, with electronic sensors, I would make the sounds by moving my arms.
 Well sometimes our brilliant toy didn’t work and that night I was waving my arms and nothing was happening.
 They thought I was a mime artist!